 We are fortunate to have Carlos and Tita working as a team, to share their rich musical experience on a daily basis with the boys and girls of Kusi Kawsay.
 They teach the classes together, and together compose their songs— listening to the sound of the cycles of the wind, water and nature of the Andes.
 Not only do they impart ancestral vibrations and tones that resonate in the students, but they also impart important ancestral values and teachings that ensure healthy and happy students at Kusi Kawsay, and strong and sensitive citizens of the future.

 Kusi Kawsay encourages students, teachers and parents to celebrate andean products, their important nutritional value, and the ancestral heritage value.
 This message is woven throughout the curricula.
-Our first Andean food festival was a huge success — see more photos on our Facebook!
-The parents decided what to prepare and shared the recipes, and the students gave presentations about the nutritional and ancestral value of the products.
-Each class had a beautifully displayed table, and after the children and parents presented them, everyone was invited to taste the creative, nutritional and beautifully presented dishes.
-The pumpkin ice cream from the second grade was a hit!
-The quinoa salad and native potato from kindergarten was delicious.
+Our annual Andean food festival is a huge success — see more photos on our Facebook in the album “Feria Gastronomica”!
+The parents decide what to prepare and share recipes, and the students give presentations about the nutritional and ancestral value of the products.
+Each class has a beautifully displayed table, and once the children and parents present each preparation, everyone is invited to taste the creative, nutritional and beautifully decorated dishes.
+The pumpkin ice cream is a favorite!
+The quinoa salad and native potato is also delicious.

-Many Kusi Kawsay students suffer from impoverished living conditions and inadequate nutrition.
-We recognize that without sufficient and proper nutrition, students cannot fully engage in learning.
+As an ecological and health oriented project, we recognize that without sufficient and proper nutrition, students cannot fully engage in learning.
 Many students walk long distances to and from school every day and require extra calories.
-Further, traditional diets are being undermined and stigmatized by globalization and advertising that promote the consumption of cheap junk food.
-There is increasing consumption of foods that contain little nutritional value and contaminate the surroundings with plastic wrapping.
-There is a general and widespread absence of nutritional education or awareness regarding this trend.
-Kusi Kawsay believes nutrition education alongside the promotion and valorization of ancestral Andean products that are full of nutritional value is of utmost importance.
-In 2010 Kusi Kawsay served a daily nutritional breakfast based on native grains (quinoa, amaranth, and other native crops) purchased by local family farmers thereby offering a positive incentive to maintain the cultivation of these traditional crops and cultivating pride in local ancestral foods.
-This year we had to cut the program due to lack of funds.
+Often times, traditional diets are being undermined and stigmatized by globalization and advertising that promote the consumption of cheap junk food.
+There is an increasing consumption of foods that contain little nutritional value and contaminate the surroundings with plastic wrapping, combined with a general and widespread absence of nutritional education or awareness regarding this trend.
+Kusi Kawsay believes in nutritional education and in the promotion and valorization of ancestral Andean products that are full of nutritional value.
+During certain school activities, Kusi Kawsay has a nutritional snack featuring native grains such as quinoa, amaranth, and other native crops that preserves these traditional crops and cultivates pride in local ancestral foods.